Eames Molded Plastic Chairs

 Charles and Ray Eames realized their first successful, single-shell form in 1950 with the Molded Fiberglass Chairs.
 However, when the environmental risks associated with fiberglass production became more widely understood, the decision was made to discontinue fiberglass shell production until a more suitable material could be found.
 In 2004, Herman Miller reintroduced the Molded Plastic Chair in polypropylene.
 In addition to being 100 percent recyclable, the polypropylene shell chair's subtle matte texture offers a soft tactility as well as notable durability.

-The chairs are available in both the arm and side chair formats in five archival colors, eight new colors, and with upholstery.
+The chairs are available in both the arm and side chair formats in five archival colors, nine new colors, and with upholstery.
 They can be configured with a choice of wire, dowel leg, stacking, rocker, and 4-leg bases.
 An array of trim, finely tailored Hopsak fabrics designed by Alexander Girard, Herman Miller’s Textile Director from 1952 to 1973, round out the collection of shell customization options, fully restoring the integrity of the original 1953 shell chair offerings.
-All chairs can be recycled through the Herman Miller Take Back Program.